-From the \textit{Manager}, which specifically plans the entire \msp\ solving process and feedback strategies, to the \textit{UserProxy} that accepts inputs and task descriptions, the solution process is carried out in four key steps.
+The solution process is carried out in four key steps.
 These include the \textit{Interpreter}, \textit{Aligner}, \textit{Scholar}, and \textit{Solver}, each responsible for gradually refining the solution step-by-step.
-The \textit{Critic} agent ultimately evaluates and provides feedback on these four steps, pinpointing the areas requiring modification and backtracking to correct the solution process. ~\Cref{fullSteps} sequentially illustrates the roles of each agent and their collaboration, showcasing how problem solving and optimization are effectively executed at every stage, ensuring both the accuracy and efficiency of the final result.
+The \textit{Critic} agent ultimately evaluates and provides feedback on these four steps, pinpointing the areas requiring modification and backtracking to correct the solution process.
+Figure~\ref{fullSteps} sequentially illustrates the roles of each agent and their collaboration, showcasing how problem solving and optimization are effectively executed at every stage, ensuring both the accuracy and efficiency of the final result.